kimsavinfo/no_sql_tp01/README.md

 It was decided that the job will send a 'GET' HTTP request on an url.
 Then it will show the page title and the page content to the user.
+Finally, it will display jobs that will be executed and the jobs that have been already done.

 ####What do you need ?